Penn State College of Nursing

 Outreach and Continuing Education Courses Available

-The faculty and staff of the School of Nursing value and are committed to fostering diversity in the classroom, the University, and the profession.
+The faculty and staff of the College of Nursing value and are committed to fostering diversity in the classroom, the University, and the profession.
 By respecting differences in culture, age, gender, gender expression, race, ethnicity, national origin, differing abilities, sexual orientation, and religious affiliation, we enrich the learning environment; improve the practice and profession of Nursing; and enhance personal creativity and professional growth.